asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Asterisk-Configuration-for-ARI.md

 ARI has a number of parts to it - the HTTP server in Asterisk servicing requests, the dialplan application handing control of channels over to a connected client, and the websocket sharing state in Asterisk with the external application.
 This page provides the configuration files in Asterisk that can be altered to suit deployment considerations.

-!!! tip
+/// tip
 This page does not include all of the configuration options available to a system administrator.
 It does cover some of the basics that you might be interested in when setting up your Asterisk system for ARI.

-[//]: # (end-tip)
+///

 Asterisk Configuration Options for ARI
 ======================================